Are all the good mortgage programs for first-time homebuyers only?

 The answer is that some degree of flexibility is built into the system as a way to balance the incentives for first-time home buyers and the realities of modern life.
 If someone is married, buys a home with a spouse, and later gets divorced, we want to help them both re-start their lives.

-Today's mortgage rates have changed very little from those earlier in the week.
-To get the best available rate, it's important to compare several quotes from competing mortgage lenders.Click to see your low-downpayment loan eligibility (Oct 22nd, 2017)
+Today’s mortgage rates have changed very little from those earlier in the week.
+To get the best available rate, it’s important to compare several quotes from competing mortgage lenders.Verify your low down payment loan eligibility (May 31st, 2020)